MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 The event will take place next month at the Coho Winery in Seattle.

-They plan to send an invitation email, a confirmation email for those that register, and a follow up email with a link to a survey to those that attend the event.
+They plan to send an invitation email, a confirmation email for those that register, and a follow up email thanking those that attended the event.

 For this event, the Marketing Coordinator will need to: